 - Missing Mom: Asumu has been dead for six years.
 Her death was one of the reasons why Battler distanced himself from his family until recently.
 Then again, she's not Battler's real mom.

 - Noodle Incident: We know roughly when she died (soon after the 1980 family conference), but the cause of her death is never explained.

 - Why Did It Have to Be Snakes?: EP4 states that Asumu shared Battler's fear of vehicles that shook around.

-"I don't want money.
+- "I don't want money.
 My wounds couldn't be healed with any amount of money.
 But there is a medicine. ... ...And that is... my hatred... my resentment towards you..."

-, who had previously been his mother, until an unfortunate accident caused the servant carrying him when he was a baby to fall off a cliff.
+First appears in the fifth arc, in the form of Harassing Phone Calls to Natsuhi, who had previously been his mother, until an unfortunate accident caused the servant carrying him when he was a baby to fall off a cliff.
 He apparently comes back, looking for revenge against her by framing her for the murders.

-- Cast as a Mask: The person who voices the man in the PS3 port is Daisuke Ono, Battler's voice actor.
+- The person who voices the man in the PS3 port is Daisuke Ono, Battler's voice actor.
 The man's true identity?
-Yasu, who acts in-universe as Beatrice (Sayaka Ohara), Shannon (Rie Kugimiya), Kanon (Yuu Kobayashi), and Lion (Ayako Kawasumi).
-Even more misleading when Battler makes a theory about himself being that man in the Tea Party of that Episode…
+Sayo Yasuda, who acts in-universe as Beatrice (Sayaka Ohara), Shannon (Rie Kugimiya), Kanon (Yuu Kobayashi), and Lion (Ayako Kawasumi).
+Even more misleading when Battler makes a theory about himself being that man in the Tea Party of that Episode

 - Foreshadowing: The fact that, according to Natsuhi, only Shannon knows that her favorite season is Fall.